miklevin/MikeLev.in/_posts/2022-05-05-adventures-installing-manim-on-windows-11-not-under-wsl-linux.md

 headline: Successfully Installing Manim on Windows 10 - A Journey of Resilience and Lessons Learned
 description: "I recently switched from Mac to Microsoft and discovered the power of the vim command :b1.
 This blog post explores the importance of developing internal resilience and extracting the lessons from life experiences.
 I discuss the differences between the neocortex and the pituitary gland and how the neocortex can override the signals of the pituitary gland.
 I also share my experience of trying to get Manim to work on my Windows 11 system, and how I ultimately got it to work on Windows 10.
 I"
 keywords: "Windows 11, Vim command :b1, Internal Resilience, Neocortex, Pituitary Gland, Manim, Windows 10, Linux, Chocolatey, Python, JupyterLab Desktop, Virtualenv, Powershell, Mac, Driver Problem, Touchscreen, Stylus, Nbconvert"
-categories: mac, virtualenv, python, linux, microsoft, powershell
+categories: mac, virtualenv, powershell, microsoft, python, linux
 permalink: /blog/adventures-installing-manim-on-windows-11-not-under-wsl-linux/
 layout: post
 ---